AviatrixSystems/Docs/HowTos/uservpn.rst

          Leave the Advanced Options unselected as you can configure it later.

    #.
-By default, `NLB <http://docs.aviatrix.com/HowTos/gateway.html#enable-elb>`_  will be enabled, meaning you can create more vpn gateways that are load balanced by the ELB.
-(ELB will be automatically created by Aviatrix.)
+By default, `NLB <http://docs.aviatrix.com/HowTos/gateway.html#enable-elb>`_  will be enabled, meaning you can create more vpn gateways that are load balanced by the NLB.
+(NLB will be automatically created by Aviatrix.)

    #.
-If you wish to create more of such VPN gateways (for example, behind ELBs for load balancing), click `Save Template`.
+If you wish to create more of such VPN gateways (for example, behind NLBs for load balancing), click `Save Template`.

    #.
 Click `OK` to create the Gateway.